TV Pop Diaries

 Can't Nobody Love You

 His second of four forty-fives for Fontana resulted in an appearance on tea-time's Five O'Clock Club, plugging the track that had been released the previous month.
 He would be back on the show 23rd August 1966, promoting the dodgy sounding (for a kids' show) Thigh High.
 There's no documentation of another appearance until a November 1968 slot on Granada's Discotheque plugging his only Pye 45 Just For Tonight.
 There had been another one off single, this time for MCA's UNI label in 1968 and had he stayed with them he might have been given a chance to appear on 1970's Jesus Christ Superstar, but it wasn't to be.
 A few more appearances on Time For Blackburn in 1968, London Weekend's Set 'Em Up Joe in summer 1969 and Lift Off in 1970 still added up to nothing.
 He made brief appearances in a couple of movies, before getting the leading role in the West End production of Godspell, leading to a hit cast recording and a highlights broadcast on BBC1, Easter Sunday 1972.
 Despite his theatrical and movie career there's no evidence of any acting appearances on TV before his first musical one, unlike Peter Noone, Davy Jones and Stephen Marriott.
 There would be a couple of 1973 TV appearances for John Denver and the God-slot What Shall We Tell The Children?, reading a Spike Milligan story, before the bizarre spectacle of playing On And On, the B side of Rock On for London Weekend's Russell Harty Plus on the 26th August 1973.
-The A side finally gets its due debut on Top Of The Pops on 31st August 1973.
+The A side finally gets its due a few days' later on Top Of The Pops on 31st August 1973.

 Georgie Fame